-Configuring SysLog Connection
+Configuring a Syslog Connection

-Note: The Send policy feedback option needs to be enabled on all policies that are supposed to send SysLog formatted events.
+Note: The Send policy feedback option needs to be enabled on all policies that are supposed to send Syslog-formatted events.

-To configure SysLog messages in Privilege Manager:
+To configure Syslog messages in Privilege Manager:

-- 1. Navigate to Admin | Configuration and select the Foreign Systems tab. - 2.
-At the SysLog page, click Create.
-Select a template for the messages, provide a Name and the SysLog Server Address (either tcp or udp).
-The default is udp on port 514. - 3.
+- 1. Navigate to Admin | Configuration and select the Foreign Systems tab. - At the Syslog page, click Create.
+Provide a Name and the Syslog server address (either TCP or UDP).
+The default is UDP on port 514. - 3.
 Once the server is created, you can use Edit to change any of the configuration settings.

-The protocol drop-down options are UDP, TCP, and Devo Cloud Services (HTTPS).
+The protocol drop-down options are UDP, TCP, TCP + TLS, Devo cloud services (HTTPS), and HEC.